ricardoboss/STEP/StepLang.Wiki/Code-Style.md

 Notice how the braces (`{` and `}`) are placed on the same line as the `if` and `else`.

-Since anonymous code blocks have no associated keyword, the braces are placed on their own line
+Since anonymous code blocks have no associated keyword, the braces are placed on their own line:

 ```step
 {